mdavids/rfc/content/draft-davids-forsalereg-06.md

 of limited value, whereas they may be beneficial for domain names that are clearly being offered for sale.

 <!-- TODO: improve sentence ? -->
-This specification defines a simple and universal method to ascertain whether a domain name, although registered, is available for purchase.
+This specification defines a lightweight and universal method to ascertain whether a domain name, although registered, is available for purchase.
 It enables a domain name holder to add a reserved underscored leaf node name [@!RFC8552] in the zone, indicating that the domain name is for sale.

 The TXT RR type [@!RFC1035] created for this purpose **MUST** follow the formal definition of